seektan/jiguang.github.com/index.md

 ---
 layout: page
 title: A New Start!
-tagline: My blog has been changed to Github Page
+tagline: My blog has been moved to Github Page
 ---
 {% include JB/setup %}